nauam/Courses/docs/administration/configuration/plugins/configuring.md

 Available metadata keys:

-- `QW Control-content-type`: the Content type of the stored file
+- `Rundeck-content-type`: the Content type of the stored file
-- `QW Control-key-type`: a value of `public` or `private` for Keys.
+- `Rundeck-key-type`: a value of `public` or `private` for Keys.

 `OP` can be `=` for exact match, or `=~` for regular expression match.

 For example, this will apply only to private key files:

-    qwcontrol.storage.converter.1.resourceSelector = QW Control-key-type=private
+    rundeck.storage.converter.1.resourceSelector = Rundeck-key-type=private

 If a value for `resourceSelector` is not specified, the converter plugin will apply to all files in the matching path.